 This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Chemical Methods of Test Sectional Committee had been approved by the Textiles Division Council.

-This standard was first published in 1960 and first revised to modify the conditioning, sampling and testing clauses.
+This standard was first published in 1960 and then first revised to modify the conditioning, sampling and testing clauses.
 However, during routine use of the Mixed Culture Method it has been felt later that the test procedure adopted does not permit quick growth of test fungi in the control fabrics so that one has to wait for 21 days to ensure effectiveness of the test.
-Hence a change with respect to this test procedure of fungal growth in the Mixed culture method has become warranted so as to get uniform and luxuriant growth of test fungi in all the control specimens within a shorter period of time (10 days).
+Hence a change with respect to this test procedure of fungal growth in the mixed culture method has become warranted so as to get uniform and luxuriant growth of test fungi in all the control specimens within a shorter period of time (10 days).
 Of the five test fungi used in the mixed culture method, alterations have been made in respect of three fungal strains.
 Curvularialunata IJIRA 10, Penicilliumruburn IJIRA 27 and PenicilliumwortmanniIJIRA 130.64 have been replaced by Curvularialunata IJIRA 10.1, Penicilliumrubrum IJIRA 127.l and pencilliumwortmanni 130.63 respectively.
 These changes have been made to improve the efficacy of the test.
 The method for the preparation of mixed spore suspension (Annex C) has also been changed with a view to making it less time consuming, simple and at the same time effective.
 Annex D which describes vapour sterilization of fabrics prior to testing by the mixed culture method has been incorporated afresh.

 Jute fabrics are liable to deterioration by the action of micro-organisms.
 Since they are often stored, transported and used under conditions favourable for the growth of micro-organism, various preservative treatments have been developed and their number is constantly increasing.